bet4a/d3wiki/Quantitative-Scales.md

 Given a value *x* in the input domain, returns the corresponding value in the output range.

 Note: some [interpolators](#wiki-log_interpolate) **reuse return values**.
 For example, if the domain values are arbitrary objects, then [d3.interpolateObject](Transitions#wiki-d3_interpolateObject) is automatically applied and the scale reuses the returned object.
-Often, the return value of a scale is immediately used to set an [attribute](Selections#wiki-attr) or [style](Selections#wiki-style), and you don’t have to worry about this; however, if you need to store the scale’s return value, use string coercion or create a copy as appropriate.
+Often, the return value of a scale is immediately used to set an [attribute](Selections#wiki-attr) or [style](Selections#wiki-style), and you don’t have to worry about this; however, if you need to store the scale’s return value, create a copy as appropriate.

 <a name="log_invert" href="Quantitative-Scales#wiki-log_invert">#</a> log.<b>invert</b>(<i>y</i>)